Holidays Calendar for March 11, 2026

 - 2004 193 people were killed and more than 2,000 injured in a series of coordinated, nearly simultaneous bombings against the Cercanías commuter train system of Madrid, Spain.

-- 2002 Died: James Tobin, American economist, teacher at Harvard and Yale Universities, and Nobel Memorial Prize in Economics laureate in 1981.
+- 2002 Died: James Tobin, American economist, professor at Harvard and Yale universities, and 1981 Nobel Memorial Prize in Economics laureate.
 He proposed an economic model for censored endogenous variables.

 - 1993 Born: Jodie Comer, English actress best known for her role as sociopathic assassin Villanelle in the BBC America spy thriller series Killing Eve.